Taking a Rental Car Into Alpine Regions

 Best places for skiing in Australia

 During winter in the Southern hemisphere, it's a great time to ski in the Australian states of Victoria, New South Wales, Tasmania and the Australian Capital Territory.
 In the high country, skiing has been popular since 1861, first reported in the town of Kiandra, NSW, during the gold rush years.
-In Mount Buffalo, Victoria, they built the first ski tow back in 1936, and Aussie skiers went to the Winter Olympics for the first time in 1952.
+Here are some of the popular alpine areas in Australia:

-VroomVroomVroom recommends the snow village of Mount Buller in Victoria and its 7000+ bed accommodation means you can often find a great deal for a holiday.
-But don't fail to consider the notion of going cross country skiing in Kosciuszko National Park, Alpine National Park, or even Namadgi National Park in the wilds of Tasmania.
+- Mount Buller in Victoria has 7000+ bed accommodation means you can often find a great deal for a holiday.
+Also consider going cross country skiing in Kosciuszko National Park, Alpine National Park, or even Namadgi National Park in the wilds of Tasmania.

 Renting a car to go to the snow can be a little bit confusing.
 Suppliers such as Hertz, Thrifty and Europcar have different terms and conditions and rates when it comes to taking a rental car to an area deemed as a 'Snow Zone'.
 Have a look below.